Secrets to Where I Change My Coins to Cash for Free

-If you’re getting ready for vacation, the holidays, or want to splurge without breaking your budget, the perfect go-to is to cash in those coins you’ve been saving.
-Which means you’re wondering, where can I change my coins for cash – and do it for free?
+If you’re getting ready for vacation, the holidays, or want to splurge without breaking your budget, the perfect go-to is to cash in coins you’ve been saving in your piggy bank or coin jar.
+Which means you’re wondering, where can I change my coins for cash for free?

 What Banks have Free Coin Counting Machines?

-When you call ahead, here’s what you should ask about coin cashing:
+During your call with the bank teller, here’s what you should ask about making coin deposits:

 - Do they have a coin counting machine?